erican1214/to-do-list-webpage/README.md

 - Go on your browser and type "localhost:3000" in the search bar

 ### Compatability/Accessibility
 - I have only tested this webpage on a Google Chrome Browser.
-Let me know if it is not compatible with other browsers.
+It is possible that it won't be compatible with other browsers
 - Although this is responsive on mobile devices, a couple of features are hidden when used on mobile devices in portrait mode.
 The width of webpage must be at least 600px to access all features

 ### Image Attributions